XRadevFRT/gitCourse/NewDirectory/NewMD.md

  Well this is something new!

+Staging
+- stage 1
+- stage 2